coderefinery/coderefinery.org/content/privacy-policy.md

   - For preparation of the workshop, for example grouping of users for exercises.
   - To compare with attendance information.
   - After anonymization and summarizing, to report statistics on our website and in reports delivered to fiscal sponsors and contributing partners.
-- "notify-me" subscription form to receive notification of upcoming workshops and events.
-  - To send notification about upcoming workshops and events that the user registered as interested.
 - Email inquiry sent to support@coderefinery.org.
   - To answer the inquiry.
 - Usage report of Online video conference system showing attendance information (participant name, email address (if any), and time of entry and exit of the online event).